 Best for: Couples & young families

 Lake Eacham Tourist Park (Lake Eacham Cabins) is the closest Lake Eacham accommodation (3 minutes drive).
-They offer self contained cabins with a kitchen, bathroom and is set upon 10 acres of lush rainforest and gardens.
-There’s also an outdoor wood fire and communal kitchen that you can enjoy with the family.
+They offer self-contained cabins with a kitchen, and bathroom and is set upon 10 acres of lush rainforest and gardens.
+There's also an outdoor wood fire and communal kitchen that you can enjoy with the family.

 Beautiful rainforest lodges: Chambers Wildlife Rainforest Lodges

 Best for: Two person trip or family outing

 If you'd rather have accommodation that's a little more private and luxurious, consider staying at Chambers Wildlife Rainforest Lodges.
 This hotel offers private rooms with multiple-bed setups up to 7 people.
 There's also a swimming pool, pool table, free wifi, BBQ area, and native animal viewing platform where you can spot possums, turkeys, platypus and kangaroos.
 Again, this is only about 3 minute's drive from Lake Eacham.

 Best rated Hotel Nearby: Sharlynn by the River

 Hidden amongst lush rainforest is this amazing lodge offering free wifi, room service, free parking and an outdoor swimming pool and BBQ area.
 This one is great for young families visiting FNQ who want a luxury rainforest experience.
 It's very close to the lakes, just 4 kilometres away from Lake Eacham and the Crater Lakes National Park.